AvengerEug/spring/resourcecode-study/README.md

 > // org.springframework.beans.factory.support.DefaultListableBeanFactory#resolveNamedBean(java.lang.Class<T>, java.lang.Object...)
 > String candidateName = determinePrimaryCandidate(candidates, requiredType);
 > if (candidateName == null) {
 >  candidateName = determineHighestPriorityCandidate(candidates, requiredType);
 > }
 > ```
 >
-> When I replace the @Priority(12) with the @Primary annotation, this problem can be solved perfectly.
-But, when I try to using the @Priority annotation to dealing with the problem, I don't know how to solve, because I cannot add @Priority annotation to proxy object.
+> When I replace the @Priority(12) with the @Primary annotation, this problem can be solved perfectly. **But, when I try to using the @Priority annotation to dealing with the problem, I don't know how to solve, because I cannot add @Priority annotation to proxy object**.
 After a lot of testing, I found that this is indeed a problem.
 When FactoryBean proxy the bean in the spring container, we will get an above exception if we use "getBean(Class<T> requiredType)" api to get the bean.